aaronwork1205/medical-informatics/README.md

 # Frontend:

 To run on the frontend, navigate to the frontend directory.
-In the project directory, you can run:
+In the frontend directory, you can run:

 ### `npm i`